 Diverse environmental research projects are taking place throughout the country.
 One project, requested by the California Department of Fish and Game and the National Parks Service, gives future scientists the chance to study the impact of the reinstatement of man-made livestock wells on mule deer and vegetation in the Mojave National Preserve.

 The National Science Foundation offers an environmental science research fellowship program to future environmental scientists in the early stages of graduate study.
 The Graduate Research Fellowship Program awards fellowships for study leading to research-based degrees in science, technology, engineering, and mathematics disciplines relevant to the NSF's mission.

 In another program, the U.S. Department of Energy's Office of Biological and Environmental Research provides Graduate Research Environmental Fellowships to promote education and training in support of its global-change research activities.
 The fellowships encompass such areas as atmospheric sciences, ecology, global carbon cycles, climate, and terrestrial processes.

-Many resources are available online.
-Among them is Clarkson University's "Career and Educational Opportunities in Ecology, Conservation and Other Environmental Sciences," where students can begin to explore dozens of online links to schools, businesses, organizations, and government agencies offering education programs, volunteer work, internships, and employment in environmental engineering and sciences.
+Many resources are available online where students can begin to explore dozens of online links to schools, businesses, organizations, and government agencies offering education programs, volunteer work, internships, and employment in environmental engineering and sciences.